-The Commission began to review the implementation of number portability with the passage of the 1995 amendments to Chapter 364, Florida Statutes.
-The intent of the amendments, as far as number portability was concerned, was to assure that consumers have access to different local exchange service providers without being disadvantaged, deterred, or inconvenienced by having to give up the consumer's existing local telephone number.
+We began to review the implementation of number portability with the passage of the 1995 amendments to Chapter 364, Florida Statutes.
+The intent of the amendments, as far as number portability was concerned, was to ensure that consumers have access to different local exchange service providers without being disadvantaged, deterred, or inconvenienced by having to give up the their existing local telephone number.
 Section 364.16(4), Florida Statutes, also required that all providers of local exchange services must have access to local telephone numbering resources and assignments on equitable terms that include a recognition of the scarcity of such resources and are in accordance with national assignment guidelines.
-The statute required the Commission to ensure the implementation of temporary and permanent number portability solutions.
+The statute required us to ensure the implementation of temporary and permanent number portability solutions.